 "Does a camera work like that?"

 "Is that supposed to represent the elephant's genitals?"

 (and the most commonly asked question)

 The story is engaging, you sit on the edge of your seat, unable to predict the coming events.
 The story is realistic and relatable, yet distant enough from

 reality so that you feel like you're experiencing something new.
 10/10 Story.

 The art is.. beautiful.
 Words cannot describe the level of skill used to animate the short...
 DID YOU EVEN SEE THAT RESOLUTION?!
 The detail brings the piece to life.
 10/10 Art.

 The sounds are.. questionable, at best.
-Yet they're still phenomenal.
+Yet they're still on par with voice acting found in Studio FOW.
 The sound is the ribbon on the ideal Christmas present.
 It's beyond me how they were able to produce such perfect sound.
 10/10 Sound.

 I quite enjoyed the short.
 It's beyond me how something so.. perfect.. has graced this Earth.
 We're truly lucky.
 10/10 Enjoyment.